✅ Required Vaccinations

 How far in advance should I get vaccinated for Egypt?

 Book your travel health appointment at least 6 weeks before departure.
 Some vaccines require multiple doses over several weeks.
-Japanese Encephalitis vaccine needs 2 doses 28 days apart.
+Some Japanese Encephalitis vaccines require multiple doses; your clinic will choose the product and schedule appropriate for your age, timing and risk profile.
 Even if travelling sooner, a clinic visit is still worthwhile — some vaccines provide rapid protection.

 Is the tap water safe to drink in Egypt?